Have the urge to wear a tomato costume lately? Us too.

 🗓️ Don’t miss events

-Think you have the most beautiful tomato in East Nashville?
-Dress up your homegrown or store-bought contestant for the Beautiful Tomato Contest.
-Don’t worry, the festival loves ugly tomatoes, too.
+Polish those tomatoes.
+You’re encouraged to dress up your homegrown or store-bought contestant for the Beautiful Tomato Contest.
+Plus, the ugly tomatoes deserve the spotlight, too.
 We’ve rounded up a few more activities below.